 If you want to experience a getaway in the luxurious high rises of New York City, look no further.
-Our inspectors have determined that these 10 hotels meet the lofty standards of the AAA Five Diamond® rating.
+Our inspectors have determined that these 10 hotels meet the lofty standards of the AAA Five Diamond® designation.

 Baccarat Hotel New York